collective-soundworks/soundworks-helpers/README.md

     *   `options.numClients` **[number][18]** Number of parallel clients. (optional, default `1`)
-    *   `options.moduleURL` **[string][15]** Module url of the calling file, used as current worink directory of the subprocesses. (optional, default `null`)
+    *   `options.moduleURL` **[string][15]** Module url of the calling file, used as current working directory of the subprocesses. (optional, default `null`)

 #### Examples